Navigation

 What to expect afterwards

-You’ll be encouraged to have skin-to-skin contact with your baby as soon as possible after the birth.
-You’ll also be offered support to start breastfeeding your baby if you choose to do so.
+You will be encouraged to have skin-to-skin contact with your baby as soon as possible after the birth.
+You’ll also be offered support to start breastfeeding your baby, if you choose to do so.

-It's usual to stay in hospital for two to three days after having a caesarean delivery.
-If you’re recovering well with no signs of fever or infection, you may be able to go home sooner.
-Or you may be advised to stay longer if you or your baby needs to.
+If you’re recovering well with no complications, you may be able to go home around 24 hours after your caesarean.
+But you may stay longer if you or your baby needs to.
 Before you leave hospital, your nurse will give you advice about your recovery.
 This will include what painkillers you’ll need, any complications to watch out for, and how to look after your healing wound.

 If you’ve had an unplanned caesarean, you should have the chance to talk to your surgeon and midwife about why this was needed.
 They’ll also give you information about your options for any future pregnancies.